Ernie Chan: Biography

-Ernie Chan was born Ernie Chua due to what he called "a typographical error on my birth certificate that I had to use until I had a chance to change it to 'Chan' when I got my [U.S.] citizenship in '76."
+His legal name was originally recorded as Ernie Chua, because, as he said, there was "a typographical error on my birth certificate that I had to use until I had a chance to change it to 'Chan' when I got my [U.S.] citizenship in '76."
 He migrated to the United States in 1970 and became a citizen in 1976.
-For a number of years, he worked under the name Ernie Chua, but he was later credited as Ernie Chan.
-He studied with John Buscema and worked with him as the inker on Conan during the 1970s.
+He was credited as Ernie Chua in his early career, but later used Ernie Chan professionally.

+Chan entered the American comics industry in 1972 with DC Comics as a penciler on horror/mystery titles such as Ghosts, House of Mystery, and The Unexpected.
+By 1974, he was working regularly for Marvel Comics on Conan the Barbarian, inking pencil art by John Buscema.
 He also inked the art of Buscema's brother Sal Buscema on The Incredible Hulk.

-Chan entered the American comics industry in 1972 with DC Comics as a penciler on horror/mystery titles such as Ghosts, House of Mystery, and The Unexpected.
-By 1974, he was working regularly for Marvel Comics on Conan the Barbarian.
 From 1975–1976, Chan worked exclusively for DC including the artwork for Claw the Unconquered which was written by David Michelinie.
 While working on the Detective Comics series, he drew the first appearances of Captain Stingaree in issue #460 (June 1976) and the Black Spider in #463 (Sept.
 1976).
 Under the name Chua, he was DC Comics' primary cover artist from approximately 1975 to 1977.

-Chan pencilled several issues of Conan and Doctor Strange, and worked on Kull the Destroyer in 1977 and Power Man and Iron Fist in the 1980s.
+With Marvel Chan also pencilled several issues of Conan and Doctor Strange, and worked on Kull the Destroyer in 1977 and Power Man and Iron Fist in the 1980s.
 From about 1978 onward, he worked almost exclusively for Marvel and focused on Conan, including the annuals, in the 1980s.

 In the early 1990s he joined Sega, providing character design and art for video games such as Eternal Champions.

-In 2002, he retired except for commissioned artwork, but returned to comics to draw writer Andrew Zar's adult-oriented webcomic The Vat #1 in 2009.
+In 2002, he retired except for commissioned artwork.
+Chan returned to comics to draw writer Andrew Zar's adult-oriented webcomic The Vat #1 in 2009.